ox-it/ords-ui/README.md

 The simplest way to do this is to upload it to https://localise.biz/free/converter.
 Select JavaScript > Angular.getText to convert it for use in ORDS.
 (Note, we expect the default locale to be "en" - the converter may change this to "en-GB".)

+Note that when you need to use variables within localisation files ("interpolation"), then you need to use the following approach:

+*In JavaScript:*

+    gettextCatalog.getString("UserPost409 {{email}}", { email: $scope.user.email });

+*In en.po:*

+    msgid: "UserPost409 {{email}}"
+    msgstr: "There was a problem with your registration details: there is already a registered user with the email address {{email}}."

+Note how this is different from the usual approach in gettext of using %s and sprintf.

 ## Translating ORDS

 ORDS uses angular-gettext for localisation.
 See the documentation here: